k2view-academy/K2View-Academy/articles/14_sync_LU_instance/02_sync_modes.md

 SYNC_PROTECTION can be edited in the config.ini file:

 1. The default value is zero.
 When Sync is set to ON, Fabric implements the Sync only on the first request.
-2. If this parameter is set to -1, Sync protection is disabled and Fabric implements the Sync on each request.
+2. If this parameter is set to -1, Sync On Protection is disabled and Fabric implements the Sync on each request.
 All requests have Sync set to ON in this case.
 3. This parameter can be set in milliseconds.
 For example, if set to 1000, all Sync requests executed on the same LUI and Fabric node during the 1000ms after the first request run with the Sync mode set to OFF.
 After 1000ms, and until the first GET request on the LUI is completed, Fabric sets the Sync mode to ON.

 SYNC_PROTECTION can be disabled on the session level using the SET SYNC_PROTECTION=off command.